utdata/rwdir/docs/04-columns.md

 - Use `clean_names()` to standardize them.
 - Use either `rename()` or `str_replace()` on `names()` to rename the columns.
 It doesn't matter to me how what method you use to change them, as long as it gets done.
 - Make sure each step is documented in Markdown with good headlines and descriptions.
+- Save the resulting data out as an ".rds" file into a `data-out` folder.

 Save, Knit, Zip and submit your project folder to the "Practice: Columns" assignment.